AdityaUnal/profileSearch/README.md

 # Profile Searcher

-- I have created a hybrid search retrieval system to find linkedIn profiles
+- I have created a hybrid search retrieval system to find linkedIn profiles from turbopuffer Database.
-- It filters based on hard-criterias(must haves) and soft-criterias(good to have)
+- It filters based on hard-criterias(must haves) and soft-criterias(good to have).

 ## Getting Started
 - Type the following commands in the terminal.